-According to the Global Trends in Giving Report, 32% of online donors gave through Facebook Charitable Giving Tools in 2020.
+According to the Global Trends in Giving Report, 32% of online donors gave through Facebook Fundraising Tools in 2020.
 Of those, 89% said they would likely do it again.
-Nonprofits may have a love/hate relationship with Facebook Charitable Giving Tools, but it’s clear that donors who give through Facebook want to give through Facebook.
+Nonprofits may have a love/hate relationship with Facebook Fundraising Tools, but it’s clear that donors who give through Facebook want to give through Facebook.

-For detailed information on how to sign up for Facebook Charitable Giving Tools, how the tools work, and whether your organization is eligible, please see #7 in the post, 10 Online Fundraising Best Practices for Nonprofits.
+For detailed information on how to sign up for Facebook Fundraising Tools, how the tools work, and whether your organization is eligible, please see #7 in the post, 10 Online Fundraising Best Practices for Nonprofits.

 Once approved for the tools, the first step is to add a “Donate” button to your Facebook Page.
 For example, the Humane Society of the United States:

-However, it is important to keep in mind that since most engagement with your page occurs in the News Feed, most donors will not seek out or search for your Facebook Page to make a donation.
-You’ll have to ask them to visit your page to donate either in your Facebook posts, on your website, or in email.
-Many nonprofits do not want to do that – which is just fine.
-If you don’t want to send donors and supporters to your Facebook Page to make a donation, you can instead add a “Learn More” button that links to your homepage or a “Sign Up” button that links to an e-newsletter landing page.
+However, it is important to keep in mind that since most engagement with your page occurs in the feed, most donors will not seek out or search for your Facebook Page to make a donation.
+You’ll have to ask them to visit your page to donate in your Facebook posts, on your website, or in email.
+However, most nonprofits would rather send donors to their website to make a donation to capture the donor’s full contact information, so have minimal expectations about people donating through the Donate button featured on your Facebook Page.

-The second step once approved, is to add a “Donate” button to your posts:
+The second step once approved for Facebook Fundraising Tools is to add a Donate button to your posts:

-But like the “Donate” button on your page, you need to have realistic expectations.
+However, similar to the Donate button featured on your page, you need to have realistic expectations.
 The vast majority of all Facebook revenue (97%) was donated through peer-to-peer Facebook Fundraisers (discussed in #5 below).
-To be successful at fundraising through “Donate” buttons in your posts, you need excellent content (written and visual), an engaged community, and an advertising budget to boost the posts.
-To begin, add a “Donate” button to one post a week.
+To be successful at fundraising through Donate buttons in your posts, you need excellent content (written and visual), an engaged community, and an advertising budget to boost your posts.
+To begin, add a Donate button to one post every other week.
 Experiment with content, your tone, and your call-to-donate messaging.
-If it works, increase frequency to twice weekly.
+If it works, increase frequency to once weekly.

-5) Allow your supporters to fundraise for your nonprofit on Facebook.
+5) Empower your supporters to fundraise for your nonprofit on Facebook.

-Wildlife SOS does not ask people to fundraise on Facebook on their website or via email.
-They limit the fundraising experience entirely within Facebook, including thanking their fundraisers:
+Wildlife SOS does not ask people to fundraise on Facebook on their website or via email – only in Facebook posts.
+They limit the fundraising experience entirely within Facebook, including thanking their fundraisers on their Fundraiser page: